Mumbai is a city of contrasts that surprised me in so many ways.

 Mumbai is a big city with many interesting neighborhoods, but based on my experience, it seems that South Mumbai is the ideal place to stay for first-time visitors.
 Surrounded by water, it’s a pleasant area in the historical part of the city that’s home to major landmarks like the Gateway of India, the Taj Mahal Palace hotel, Chhatrapati Shivaji Maharaj Terminus (CSMT), Bombay High Court, and the Prince of Wales Musem, not to mention many restaurants, cafes, shops, and train stations.

-South Mumbai extends all the way to Mahim and Sion in the north, but for the purpose of this guide, we’ll focus only on the southernmost areas of Colaba, Fort, and Marine Drive.
-To make it easier, I’ve created the color-coded map below to help you see where all these recommended areas are: (Please note that marked areas are approximations only)
+To make it easier, I’ve created the color-coded map below to help you see where all these recommended areas are.
+Click on the link for an interactive version of the map.
+(Please note that marked areas are approximations only)

 RED – Fort